 Soil: humus-rich, neutral to acid soil

 Rate of growth: slow-growing

 A fantastic, tree-like fern with a thick mass of roots that form a trunk and large, up to 3m (10ft) long, filigree-like fronds.
-These impressive tree ferns are one of the oldest plants in the world and add a touch drama to any garden.
-They are native to Australia and Tasmania, and since they are slow growing, can take 10 years to grow only 30cm of trunk.
+These impressive tree ferns are one of the oldest plants in the world and add a touch of drama to any garden.
+They are native to Australia and Tasmania, and since they are slow growing, can take 10 years to grow only 30cm of the trunk.

-Try them in a semi-shaded spot, among ferns and woodland plants, as part of an exotic scheme, or beside water.
+Try them in a semi-shaded spot, among ferns and woodland plants, as part of an exotic scheme, or beside the water.
 They are hardy to -10 degrees C, although the foliage may die back at -2 degrees C. They will happily grow in any soil as long as the trunk is kept moist.

-Plants may be dispatched without leaf fronds, however these will soon grow back.
+Plants may be dispatched without leaf fronds, however, these will soon grow back.

-Garden care: As these plants absorb their nutrients through the trunk, water and feed by spraying the whole stem and crown.
+Garden care: As these plants absorb their nutrients through the trunk, water, and feed by spraying the whole stem and crown.
 They are not fully hardy so will need protection in winter.
-In milder areas you can do this by gently stuffing a few handfuls of fallen leaves into the crown.
+In milder areas, you can do this by gently stuffing a few handfuls of fallen leaves into the crown.
 In colder parts of the country pack the crown with straw before wrapping it with strips of frost fleece, or over-winter it in an unheated greenhouse.
-As the new growth starts to emerge in spring, the protection should be removed.
+As new growth starts to emerge in spring, the protection should be removed.